 The HEC-FDA model incorporates the uncertainty surrounding the economic and engineering inputs to generate results that can be used to assess the performance of proposed plans.
 The HEC-FDA model was used to calculate expected annual without-project and with-project damages and the damages reduced for each of the project alternatives.
-Table 20 and Table 21 show the mean expected annual benefits and the benefits at the 75, 50, and 25 percentiles for the NED and LPP plans.
+Table 20 shows the mean expected annual benefits and the benefits at the 75, 50, and 25 percentiles for Alternative 3b, the NED plan.
 These percentiles reflect the percentage chance that the benefits will be greater than or equal to the indicated values.
-The table indicates the percent chance that the expected annual benefits are positive.
+The table indicates the percent chance that the expected annual benefits will exceed the expected annual costs therefore the benefit cost ratio is greater than one and the net benefits are positive.

-Table 20 can be understood to show that there is a 75% chance that the expected annual damages reduced (annual benefits) of the NED plan will exceed \$1,190, and therefore a 75% chance that the BCR will exceed 1.9.
+Table 20 can be understood to show that there is a 75% chance that the expected annual damages reduced (annual benefits) of Alternative 3b (the NED plan) will exceed \$718, and therefore a 75% chance that the BCR will exceed 1.44.